-We’re so excited to be back with part two of our two-day feature with two of our very own North Carolina Blogger Network members, Susannah Brinkley and Madison Wetherill.
-They wrote both wrote fantastic posts on blog branding and we can’t wait to share both with you!
-Yesterday we shared why consistent branding is important from Susannah and today we have Madison sharing 5 ways to achieve consistent blog branding.
+I’m so excited to be back with part two of our two-day feature with two of our very own North Carolina Blogger Network members, Susannah Brinkley and Madison Wetherill.
+They both wrote fantastic posts on branding and I can’t wait to share both with you!
+Yesterday I shared why consistent branding is essential with Susannah, and today, I have Madison sharing 5 ways to achieve consistent blog branding.

 Branding is an essential part of a successful business.
-Every blog, where it’s making money or not, is like a business and should also have beautiful and consistent branding.
-Today I’m teaming up with Susannah of Feast + West, a fellow blogger and graphic designer to share why branding is important and some easy ways to achieve it!
+Every blog, whether it’s making money or not, is like a business and should also have beautiful and consistent branding.
+Today I’m teaming up with Susannah of Feast + West, a fellow blogger and graphic designer, to share why branding is essential and some easy ways to achieve it!
 Be sure to stop by her half of the post to learn why branding is essential!

 So what are some ways you can make sure to have consistent branding on your blog?

 Start with a Brand

 It may seem like common sense, but starting on the right foot really does make all the difference!
 It’s pretty impossible to maintain consistent branding if there is no branding to begin with, right?
 So, how do you start with a brand?
 Branding isn’t as simple as maintaining a consistent font, though that’s part of it.
 Branding is when there is a lot of thought put into what your blog looks like, which includes the name, logo, color scheme, and even post topics!

 These things can definitely be developed on your own, but I highly recommend working with a designer who can achieve your goals for your brand.
 It’s a lot faster and saves a lot of headache in the end.
 I know so many of my blog friends who went through countless tweaks and redesigns on their own before working with a designer and really falling in love with their brand.
 I work with a limited number of blog design clients a month and I’m currently booking right now.
 You can find more info here.